gear-genomics/dicey/README.md

 ## License

-Dicey is distributed under the BSD 3-Clause license.
+Dicey is distributed under the GPL license.
 Consult the accompanying [LICENSE](https://github.com/gear-genomics/dicey/blob/master/LICENSE) file for more details.

 ## Questions